The Big Read: The job struggles of some middle-aged Singaporeans, as Government sends more help their way

 SINGAPORE: At 49, Jeff (not his real name) has been written off by potential employers as “too old, too expensive and too experienced”.

-Since he lost his job in October last year, Jeff, who was retrenched from a multinational manufacturing firm, has sent out over 500 job applications to numerous companies but has so far received only one response.
+Since he lost his job in October last year, Jeff, who was retrenched from a multinational manufacturing firm, has sent out more than 500 job applications to numerous companies but has so far received only one response.

 This is even after he began applying for jobs that offered about S$2,000 a month, which is less than half of his S$5,900 monthly paycheck prior to being laid off.